Fender amplifier: Second series blackface

 These amplifiers didn't yet render obsolete the Silverface series and manufacturing of both co-existed for years.
-In fact, many Silverface designs were revised to the ultra-linear architecture to step up their output power from 100 watts to 135 watts.
+In fact, several Silverface designs were revised to used tapped primaries in the output transformer - sometimes incorrectly called "ultralinear" though it is not in fact an true Ultralinear transformer, but rather an architecture that improved power tube reliability as Fender stepped up their output power from 100 watts to 135 watts by increasing plate voltages.
 Also, existing Silverface Princeton Reverb and Deluxe Reverb circuits were offered in a slightly modified Blackface cosmetic package from roughly 1978 to 1982, the difference from the 1960s versions being that the model designation on the faceplate did not include the word "Amp" after the script typeface model name, as the earlier versions had.

 The new Blackfaces came in varying cosmetic styles.
 All of them had a black control panel and traditional knobs, but they no longer featured the Blackface-style lettering to depict the model name and the traditional control panel layout was partially redesigned.
 Some of these amplifiers had a silver grillcloth typical to previous BF and SF series amps, but more often the amplifiers sported a black grillcloth.
 Some amplifiers also had an aluminum trimming running around the grille.
 The styling didn't become consistent until the early 1980s, at which point all these designs were already discontinued to make way for the very similar looking "II Series".

 In the late 1970s and very early 1980s the "Supers" were followed by the tube-based '30', '75 (Lead)', and '140' tube amps (with reverb and overdrive features) and two solid-state 'Harvard' amps (one with reverb), which were 15W practice amplifiers.
 Design-wise the tube amplifiers were quite different from their predecessors, as the active tone controls and blending distortion circuit had been removed and the latter feature replaced by a crude version of the channel switching concept.
 A new feature addition was a crude insert-style effects loop.